 Is it too much of a pain in the ass/expense to keep adding timely content to your website or blog?
 Or do you already do that and you’re looking for a way to up your SEO game without trying too much?
 I know it was just half a year ago, while showing you how to automate Google My Business posts that I said I wouldn’t go into more detail about GMB posts, but when I find myself typing an email to a client, and I think I’ll type the same thing again later, I’ve been trying to turn those into blog posts.

-Google My Business posts are a good, easy way to give Google a signal that you’re alive and well.
-While there’s little empirical evidence suggesting GMB posts do or do not directly affect SEO, (difficult to measure,) Google encourages them, and we want to keep Google happy, so…
+Google My Business posts are an easy way to give Google a signal that your business is alive and well.
+While there’s little empirical evidence suggesting GMB posts do or do not directly affect SEO, (difficult to measure,) Google encourages you to use them, and provides copious data about your GMB posts, and we want to keep Google happy.
+So…

 What are Google My Business posts?